yinger921/Capstone_BabyName/README.md

 #### Repository

-* `Notebook_data`
-    - contains EDA notebook
-    - contains link to copy of the dataset (stored in a publicly accessible cloud storage)
-    - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)

 * `model`
     - `joblib` dump of final model(s)
+* `streamlit`
+    - contains python file to demo the app

 * `notebooks`
-    - contains all model notebooks involved in the project
+    - contains all model notebooks involved in the project and data

 * `docs`
     - contains final report, presentations which summarize the project